 - Picturesque scenery, like the snowcapped Mt.
 Wellington

 Still, there are a few things you should know before you pull up stumps and relocate.
 That’s why we’ve put together this list of things you should know before moving to Hobart.

 Need help moving your things to Hobart?
-Wridgways offers some of the lowest rates in Australia, and we can calculate a quick quote free of charge.
+WridgWays offers some of the most competitive rates in Australia, and we can calculate a quick quote free of charge.

 1. The weather in Hobart can change quickly

 In some respects, the weather in Hobart is lovely.
 It’s milder in the summer than most of Australia.
 And, thank goodness, it seldom gets as cold as it is in Launceston.

 But that nice weather can change, as fast as lightning.
 Hobart might be drenched in icy rain in the morning, but sweltering under the sun in the afternoon.

 With that in mind, make sure you bring appropriate clothes.
 In particular, it’s a good idea to invest in the following items: